Beavertail Cactus &

 Light Requirement

-The beavertail cactus loves lots of bright sunlight!
+When grown outdoors, the beavertail cactus loves lots of bright sunlight!
 It thrives in full sun to partial shade, so make sure to place it in a sunny spot where it can soak up those rays.
 A minimum of 6 hours of direct sunlight per day is ideal for this desert beauty.
 Just be careful not to expose it to intense, scorching sunlight for extended periods, as it can cause sunburn.
+However, it's important to strike a balance, as too much shade can lead to weak growth and elongated stems.

 Optimal Soil & Fertilizer Needs

-As for fertilizer, you can use a diluted, balanced cactus fertilizer once a year during the growing season in the spring, which is usually in spring.
+As for fertilizer, you can use a diluted, balanced (5-10-5) NPK fertilizer once a year during the growing season in the spring.
 Just be careful not to over-fertilize, as cacti generally prefer lean soil.
 Following these soil and fertilizer guidelines will help your beavertail cactus thrive and stay happy and healthy!

 Hardiness Zone & More